Quality Assurance Analyst, IT Salary

 Popular Skills for Quality Assurance Analyst, IT

-Survey results suggest that IT Quality Assurance Analysts put a wide range of professional skills to use.
+Survey results imply that IT Quality Assurance Analysts put a diverse skill set to use.
 Most notably, skills in Web Software Quality Assurance, Test Planning, Quality Assurance / Quality Control, and SQL are correlated to pay that is above average.
 Skills that pay less than market rate include Project Management, Regression Testing, and Software Test.
-It is often found that people who know Quality Assurance / Quality Control are also skilled in Web Software Quality Assurance (QA).
+Most people experienced in Quality Assurance / Quality Control also know Web Software Quality Assurance (QA).

 Pay by Experience Level for Quality Assurance Analyst, IT